-- Research and analyze regional and national political, social, economic development trends.
-Collect, analyze, verify, and synthesize information to facilitate programme development, design and preparation. - Prepare technical reports and inputs for programme preparation and documentation, ensuring accuracy, timeliness and relevancy of information. - Facilitate the development and establishment of sectoral programme goals, objectives, strategies, and results-based planning through analysis of health needs and areas for intervention and submission of assessments for priority and goal setting. - Provide technical and administrative support throughout all stages of programming processes by executing and administering a variety of technical programme transactions, preparing materials and documentations, and complying with organizational processes and management systems, to support programme planning, results based planning (RBM) and monitoring and evaluation of results. - Prepare required documentations and materials to facilitate the programme review and approval process.
+- Research and analyze regional and national political, protection, social and economic development trends.
+Collect, analyze, verify, and synthesize information to facilitate programme development, design and preparation. - Prepare technical reports and inputs for programme preparation and documentation, ensuring accuracy, timeliness and relevancy of information. - Facilitate the development and establishment of sectoral programme goals, objectives, strategies, and results-based planning through research, collection, analysis and reporting of child protection programmes and other related information for development planning and priority and goal setting. - Provide technical and administrative support throughout all stages of programmeming processes by executing and administering a variety of technical programme transactions, preparing materials and documentations, and complying with organizational processes and management systems, to support programme planning, results based planning (RBM) and monitoring and evaluation of results. - Prepare required documentations and materials to facilitate the programme review and approval process.

-2. Programme management, monitoring and delivery of results
+2. Programme management, monitoring and delivery of results.

-- Work closely and collaboratively with colleagues and partners to collect, analyze and share information on implementation issues; suggest solutions on routine programme implementation and submit reports to alert appropriate officials and stakeholders for higher-level intervention and/or decisions.
-Keep records of reports and assessments for easy reference and/or to capture and institutionalize lessons learned. - Participate in monitoring and evaluation exercises, programme reviews and annual sectoral reviews with governments and other counterparts and prepare minutes/reports on results for follow up action by higher management and other stakeholders. - Monitor and report on the use of sectoral programme resources (financial, administrative and other assets), and verify compliance with approved allocation and goals, organizational rules, regulations, procedures, as well as donor commitments, standards of accountability, and integrity.
-Report on issues identified to ensure timely resolution by management and stakeholders.
-Follow up on unresolved issues to ensure resolution. - Prepare inputs for sectoral programme donor reporting.
+- Work closely and collaboratively with colleagues and partners to collect, analyze and share information on implementation issues, suggest solutions on routine programme implementation and to submit reports to alert appropriate officials and stakeholders for higher-level intervention and/or decisions.
+Keep record of reports and assessments for easy reference and/or to capture and institutionalize lessons learned. - Participate in monitoring and evaluation exercises, programme reviews and annual sectoral reviews with the government and other counterparts, and prepare minutes/reports on results for follow up action by higher management and other stakeholders. - Monitor and report on the use of sectoral programme resources (financial, administrative and other assets), verifying compliance with approved allocation, goals, organizational rules, regulations, procedures, donor commitments, and standards of accountability and integrity. - Report on issues identified to ensure timely resolution by management and stakeholders.
+Follow up on unresolved issues to ensure resolution.

-3. Technical and operational support to programme implementation to assess progress and provide technical support and/or refer to relevant officials for resolution.
-Report on critical issues, bottlenecks and potential problems for timely action to achieve results.
+Prepare inputs for programme and donor reporting.

-Undertake field visits and surveys, and share information with partners and stakeholders
+3. Technical and operational support to programme implementation

-Provide technical and operational support to government counterparts, NGO partners, UN system partners, and other country office partners/donors on the application and understanding of UNICEF policies, strategies, processes, and best practices on health-related issues to support programme implementation, operations and delivery of results.
+- Undertake field visits and surveys, and collect and share reports with partners and stakeholders. - Assess progress and provide technical support and/or refer to relevant officials for resolution. - Report on critical issues, bottlenecks and potential problems for timely action to achieve results. - Provide technical and operational support to government counterparts, NGO partners, UN system partners and other country office partners/donors on the application and understanding of UNICEF policies, strategies, processes and best practices in child protection, to support programme implementation.